sizyra/Work-Day-Planner/README.md

 Workday 2:
     Created js/jQuery code to display current date/time and to alter hour block color based on present time (gray for past, red for present, green for future).

+    Established start of code to save typed items to local storage in appropriate hourblock, but am struggling to refine this.